que-es-un-diccionario

 Allows duplicates

-Dictionaries are your best ally in terms of search efficiency.
-Many algorithms and programs improve simply by using a dictionary correctly.
+DICTIONARIES are your best ally in terms of search efficiency.
+Many, many algorithms and programs improve simply by using a dictionary correctly.

-Dictionaries are used to build indexes.
-Imagine a book where you have an index, which you can quickly search to find out which page you need to go to read something (something similar).
+DICTIONARIES serve to build indexes.
+Imagine a book where you have an index, which allows you to quickly find which page to go to to read something (it’s something similar).

 curso-programacion-dictionaio

 Now suppose you have a collection of people, and you want to search for them by their ID number.
-You have many, many people (a million) and you need to access them many times, always searching by ID number.
+You have many, many people (one million) and you need to access them many times, always searching by ID.

-In this case, having an Array with all the people and searching each time through a million people will kill the efficiency of the program.
+In this case, having an Array with all the people and searching through the million people each time will kill your program’s efficiency.

-It is much better if you pre-calculate a dictionary, where you store the ID-Person relationship.
+It’s much better if you pre-calculate a dictionary, where you store the ID-Person relationship.
 Now, searching for a person by ID is almost instantaneous.
-In this way, it serves as a kind of “cache” to improve searches.
+In this way, it’s a kind of “cache” to improve searches.

-Evidently, if you only need to search once, it is not worth constructing a dictionary.
-Because building the dictionary requires a cost, you have to go through the entire collection and fill the dictionary.
+Obviously, if you only have to search once, it’s not worth building a dictionary.
+Because building the DICTIONARY has a cost; you have to go through the entire collection and fill the dictionary.

-Similarly, if your collection only has 10 people, you won’t notice a great improvement either.
-You might notice it, but you won’t amaze anyone.
+Similarly, if your collection only has 10 people, you won’t notice a big improvement either.
+You might notice it, but you won’t dazzle anyone.

-But if you need to search multiple times, in a “moderately long” collection, the dictionary is your star collection.
+But if you have to search multiple times, in a “moderately long” collection, the DICTIONARY is your star collection.

 The syntax for using a dictionary can vary depending on the programming language.
 Below we will see examples in some popular languages: